With Greensboro’s top two players on the bench and the outcome still in doubt, someone needed to rally the Trinity girls.

-The 5-foot-4 junior calmly drilled a 3-pointer with four minutes today left to trigger a 7-0 run that put the Lady Wildcats one step closer to Birmingham with a 55-47 win over the Lady Raiders in Alabama State’s Dunn-Oliver Acadome.
+The 5-foot-4 junior calmly drilled a 3-pointer with four minutes left to trigger a 7-0 run that put the Wildcats one step closer to Birmingham with a 55-47 win over the Raiders in Alabama State’s Acadome on Thursday afternoon.

 Trinity, leading 42-41, got a huge boost from Wilder’s 3-pointer.
 By the time the Greensboro pair took the floor, the Wildcats were firmly in control.

 “When she hit that shot, I knew it was going to be hard for them (to rally) with No. 5 having a leg cramp,” Trinity coach Blake Smith said.
 “It was going to be hard for her to take the game over.
 And I figured that was the only way they were going to get back in it.”